Seattle Jewish Federation shooting: Shooting begins

-Shortly before 4:00 p.m., Haq is reported to have forced his way through the Jewish Federation building's security door armed with two semi-automatic pistols (a Smith & Wesson .45-caliber handgun and a .40-caliber handgun), a knife, and extra ammunition.
+Shortly before 4:00 p.m., Haq is reported to have forced his way through the Jewish Federation building's security door armed with two semi-automatic pistols (a Ruger P345 .45-caliber handgun and a Ruger P94DAO .40-caliber handgun), a knife, and extra ammunition.
 Police believe Haq entered the lobby of the building and grabbed the 14-year-old niece of Federation employee Cheryl Stumbo.
 Haq allegedly held a gun to the girl's back and forced her to use the intercom in order to gain entry to the Federation's offices.

 With a gun to her back, Haq reportedly told the girl, "Open the door," and "careful", as she was buzzed into the building.
 Haq then said, "I'm only doing this for a statement," and proceeded to follow the girl up the stairs to the second floor.
 Haq stopped to ask receptionist Layla Bush about speaking with a manager, at which point the girl walked to a bathroom and locked herself inside.
 At this point, Cheryl Stumbo asked fellow employee Carol Goldman to call 911.
 But, before Goldman could complete a call, Haq shot Goldman in the knee.
 Stumbo's niece, in the bathroom, was already on the phone with 911.

 Witnesses reported that Haq began shouting "I'm a Muslim American; I'm angry at Israel" before he began his shooting spree.
 Haq is reported to have walked down the hallway, shooting into offices as he passed by.
 Haq then shot three more women in the abdomen: Layla Bush, Stumbo, and Christina Rexroad.
 Pamela Waechter received a gunshot in the chest.
 As the wounded Waechter attempted to flee down a flight of stairs, Haq reached over the railing and shot her for the second time in the head, killing her.